RayYH/go-practice/README.md

 # Go-Practice

-Some Go code.
-This code may be terrible and buggy, **USE AT YOUR OWN RISK**.
+Some code written in Golang which may be terrible and buggy, **USE AT YOUR OWN RISK**.

 ## Prerequisite